Oprah Winfrey’s Mother Passes Away, Vernita Lee Dies At Age Of 83

 — TMZ (@TMZ) November 26, 2018

 As Heavy details, it is not yet known what Lee’s cause of death was.
 So far, Oprah has not yet publicly acknowledged her mother’s passing.
-Regardless of that, fans of Winfrey’s are taking to social media to share their well wishes in the wake of the news.
+Regardless of that, fans of Winfrey’s are taking to social media to share their well-wishes in the wake of the news.

 Oprah’s journey to repair her relationship with her mother served as an example to many of her fans of what was possible when families experience significant difficulties and those who love Winfrey have always loved how open and honest she has been about her struggles.
 Fans are sending their love and support to Oprah Winfrey right now and know that she’ll open up about the loss of her mother Vernita Lee when she’s ready.